tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 # Cleaner History with Interactive Commit Building in Git

-My home is a cluttered place.
-So my quest for tidiness takes other, more obscure forms: maintenance of a _pristine_ Git repository history that explains why and how the project took shape as it did.
+My home is a cluttered place, so my quest for tidiness takes other, more obscure forms: maintenance of a _pristine_ Git repository history that explains why and how the project took shape as it did.

 Sometimes when building a feature, making theming adjustments, or trying to meet a deadline, it's easy to get in the weeds and write a ton of code.
-This happens to me a lot when I'm running through a client's change order, tweaking the frontend as new features take shape, or building new functionality in Drupal 7 using Features.
+This happens to me a lot when I'm handling a client's change order, tweaking the frontend as new features take shape, or building new functionality in Drupal 7 using Features.
 Committing it all at once is quick, but leaves other developers (and sometimes myself...) unable to follow my train of thought.
 Being able to tell a story with code comments and history is key to maintainability.

-**Git's Interactive mode for selecting files and diff hunks to the staging area makes it easy to break down a dirty working tree into small, well-documented commits.**
+**Git's Interactive mode for selecting files and diff hunks to add to the staging area makes it easy to break down a dirty working tree into small, well-documented commits.**

 _Wait, is this the same thing as patch mode?_ If you're using patch mode, you're already my kinda crazy.
 Patch mode is a component of interactive mode, and I'll